artcogsys/CMS/README.md

 Agents running on environments
 * World should be able to return losses
-* Allow input/output/anything visualizer during training; not just loss
+* Allow input/output/anything visualizer during training; not just loss Create generic monitor function; allow multiple monitors that also take care of snapshots, loss, throughput; define standard monitors; this makes comparison harder; since then each agent gets its own figure window